pbskumar/FastAnnotationSingleObject/README.md

 	h.
 Proceed annotationg all images. <br>
 	i.
 If you have drawn a wrong bounding box, you can simply press "a" to load previous image.<br>
 	j.
 Press "d" to skip annotating current image and go to next image. <br>
+	k.
+Use "s" to activate annotation tool after you use the keys "a" or "d" to navigate through the images.

 4. Updating AnnotationToolSingleObjectConfig.xml<br>
         Modify the parameters in config tag before starting the exe.<br>